Menu Close

 1992

-Graduate diploma in learning and teaching University of Southern Queensland.
+Graduate diploma in Further Education and Training University of Southern Queensland.

 Part-time Tutor, marker and curriculum developer in the Summer Term at U.S.Q. for the International Students Uniprep Communications Program (1992)